alvistack/python-debian-team-python-debian/docs/contributing.rst

 Running the tests with different encodings specified in the environment (using LC_ALL) is a good way of catching errors in handling the encoding of files.

+The tests make use of `pytest` features such as `caplog` for testing logging, `pytest.raises` for testing that exceptions are raised, and custom fixtures to provide test data.

 Debian Bug Tracking System